Springfield, Illinois: Cityscape

-Springfield has at least twenty separately designated neighborhoods, though not all are incorporated with associations.
-They include: Benedictine District, Bunn Park, the Cabbage Patch, Downtown, Eastsview, Enos Park, Glen Aire, Harvard Park, Hawthorne Place, Historic West Side, Laketown, Lincoln Park, Mather and Wells, Medical District, Near South, Northgate, Oak Ridge, Old Aristocracy Hill, Pillsbury District, Shalom, Springfield Lakeshore, Toronto, Twin Lakes, UIS Campus, Victoria Lake, Vinegar Hill, and Westchester neighborhoods.
+Springfield has at least twenty separately designated neighborhoods, though not all have neighborhood associations.
+They include: Benedictine District, Bunn Park, Downtown, Eastsview, Enos Park, Glen Aire, Harvard Park, Hawthorne Place, Historic West Side, Lincoln Park, Mather and Wells, Medical District, Near South, Northgate, Oak Ridge, Old Aristocracy Hill, Pillsbury District, Shalom, Springfield Lakeshore, Toronto, Twin Lakes, UIS Campus, Victoria Lake, Vinegar Hill, and Westchester neighborhoods.

 The Lincoln Park Neighborhood is an area bordered by 3rd Street on its west, Black Avenue on the north, 8th street on the east and North Grand Avenue.
 The neighborhood is not far from Lincoln's Tomb on Monument Avenue.

-Springfield also encompasses four different suburban villages that have their own municipal governments.
-They include Jerome, Leland Grove, Southern View, and Grandview.
+Springfield completely surrounds four suburbs that have their own municipal governments: Jerome, Leland Grove, Southern View, and Grandview.
+It also surrounds various unincorporated enclaves, including the neighborhoods of Laketown and Cabbage Patch.

 Demographics

+2020 census

 At the 2010 Census, 75.8% of the population was White, 18.5% Black or African American, 0.2% American Indian and Alaska Native, 2.2% Asian, and 2.6% of two or more races.
 2.0% of Springfield's population was of Hispanic or Latino origin (they may be of any race).
 Non-Hispanic Whites were 74.7% of the population in 2010, down from 87.6% in 1980.